EMD SD70 series: 2TE3250 (2021)

+In November 2021, Yakutian Railway announced a tender for six more, single-section locomotives.
+However, as of 4 February 2022, it has been unable to make an order for them.

-SD70M-2 (2004-2011)
+SD70M-2 (2004–2011)

-The SD70M-2 is a DC traction version of the SD70ACe, and is nearly identical to the SD70ACe.
-Production began in 2005.
+The SD70M-2 is a DC traction version of the SD70ACe.
+The "-2" in the model name indicates that the units are EPA Tier II compliant and that the locomotive has upgraded electronics, which was true for older models (EMD SD40-2).
 SD70M-2 models are equipped with the 16-710G3C-T2 or 16-710G3C prime mover which is rated at 4300 hp.

 In total, 331 SD70M-2s were built, with Canadian National owning 190 units.
 Eight units owned by Electro-Motive Diesel and four units owned by CIT Financial were leased by Florida East Coast Railway until early 2015.
 Canadian National 8964 was the last SD70M-2, built in February 2011.
-Vermont Railway own 2 units numbered 431 and 432.
-Norfolk Southern ordered 130 SD70M-2s; however they were retired in April 2020.
+Vermont Railway owns 2 units numbered 431 and 432.
+Norfolk Southern ordered 130 SD70M-2s, of which 46 remained in service as of July 2023 with 2 units rebuilt with AC traction.

+Currently, NBM Railways owns 13 SD70M-2, former NS units, numbered 6401–6413 with plans for six more rounding it out to 6419.
+All are marked for the various NBM companies, New Brunswick Southern Railway, Eastern Maine Railway, and Maine Northern Railway.

-SD70ACe-T4 (2015-present)
+SD70ACe-T4 (2015–present)

 The SD70ACe-T4 is the Tier 4 emissions standards-compliant successor of the SD70ACe.
 The first locomotive, EMDX 1501, was built in summer 2015, and made its debut at the Railway Interchange Expo in Minneapolis, Minnesota during the weekend of October 3–4, 2015.
 It features a new 4-stroke engine called the EMD 12-1010 "J" series - a V12 with 1,010 in3 displacement for each cylinder.
 This new prime mover has a two-stage turbocharger system consisting of three turbos; one turbo (the primary/high pressure turbo) for low-mid RPM and two turbos (the secondary/low pressure turbos) for mid-high RPM.
 The results of this setup are higher power throughout a broader RPM range, better fuel efficiency, and lower emissions.
 An EGR system is applied as well, allowing the engine to achieve Tier 4 without the use of urea aftertreatment.
 Another new feature of this engine is the Double-Walled Fuel Injection System that increases safety and provides simplified maintenance works.